lxlonlyn/astrbot_plugin_paperos/docs/modules/search/README.md

 - OpenReview URL;
 - ACL Anthology URL;
 - ACM DL DOI/page URL;
-- precise title lookup on arXiv and ACM DL, with a small result limit;
+- precise English title lookup on arXiv and ACM DL, with a small result limit;
 - publisher/project/author pages explicitly proposed by the LLM or user.

 For vague title/topic requests, a capable LLM may propose known arXiv IDs, DOI values, or canonical URLs.
 If it cannot, PaperOS should return a clear `not_found` message asking for more concrete clues.